 This bill amends existing law to create an exception to the three-year timeframe for petitioning for a new trial in certain cases.
-Specifically, it allows for a new trial to be requested beyond this timeframe if the petitioner is involved in a criminal case that resulted in a felony or class A misdemeanor conviction, is currently incarcerated or subject to the terms of a sentence, and alleges the existence of newly discovered evidence.
+Specifically, it allows for a new trial to be requested beyond this timeframe if the petitioner is involved in a criminal case resulting in a felony or class A misdemeanor conviction, is currently incarcerated or subject to a sentence, and presents newly discovered evidence.
 The bill defines "newly discovered evidence" to include evidence that can undergo new forensic testing or evidence that was previously inadmissible but is now admissible.
 Additionally, it clarifies that this amendment does not alter the standard for granting a motion for a new trial as outlined in RSA 526:1.

-Furthermore, the bill expands the confidentiality of library user records by including library cards and membership status in the list of confidential information that cannot be disclosed without user consent or legal requirements.
-It specifies that library records containing personal identifying information are confidential and can only be disclosed for the proper operation of libraries or under specific legal circumstances.
-Notably, the bill allows schools to inform parents about educational materials borrowed by their children, ensuring transparency in educational contexts.
+Furthermore, the bill expands the confidentiality protections for library user records by including library cards and membership status in the list of confidential information.
+It stipulates that library records containing personal identifying information shall remain confidential and can only be disclosed under specific circumstances, such as with user consent or legal requirements.
+Notably, the bill allows schools to inform parents about educational materials borrowed by their children, ensuring transparency while maintaining user privacy.
 The act is set to take effect on January 1, 2026.

 Statutes affected: